lucasanguinetti/Deep-Learning-Power-Allocation-in-Massive-MIMO/README.md

 https://github.com/emilbjornson/massivemimobook

-# Content of MATLAB Code Package
+# How to use the MATLAB Code Package

 Set the network parameters in main.m.
 Then, run it.
 Copy the data samples in MyDataFile_{i}.mat; that is, MyDataFile_0.mat, MyDataFile_1.mat and MyDataFile_2.mat.
 Unfortunately, we could not provide the data files because they are too big.